vegaprotocol/documentation/docs/node-operators/how-to/restart-network.md

 ---
 sidebar_position: 6
-title: How to restart a network with checkpoints
+title: How to restart and upgrade a network with checkpoints
 sidebar_label: Restart network with checkpoints
 hide_title: false
 ---